aws/aws-parallelcluster/docs/configuration.rst

 provisioned_throughput
 """"""""""""""""""""""
-The throughput, measured in MiB/s, that you want to provision for a file system that you're creating.
+The throughput, measured in MiB/s, that you want to provision for a file system that you are creating.
 The limit on throughput is 1024 MiB/s.
 You can get these limits increased by contacting AWS Support.

 Valid Range: Min of 0.0.
 To use this option, must specify throughput_mode to provisioned ::